Description of Federal Aid Programs

 - Fall and spring (school year), you will receive one disbursement in the fall and one in the spring.

-- Fall only OR spring only OR summer only, you will receive two disbursements; one with the first payment for the semester and one after the mid-point of the semester.
+- Fall only OR spring only OR summer only, you will receive two disbursements: one with the first payment for the semester and one after the mid-point of the semester.

 - In either of the above situations, a student must enroll in and attend at least 6 hours to be eligible for the disbursement (3 hours of enrollment and attendance for summer).
-If the student requires a second 8-week class to meet this requirement, the loan funds will not disburse until after the second 8-week class begins and attendance is valid.
+If the student requires a second 8-week class to meet this requirement, the loan funds will not disburse until after the second 8-week class begins and attendance is validated.